-The petition for a writ of mandate is DENIED.
-The court directs ACWMA to prepare and circulate a proposed judgment and submit it to the court.
+The petition for a writ of mandate is GRANTED.
+The court directs Petitioner to prepare and circulate a proposed judgment and proposed writ and submit them to the court.
 (CRC rule 3.1312.)

-Dated: March 20, 2018
+Dated: March \\\, 2018

 Ronni B. MacLaren Judge of the Superior Court